zjd2035/sveltekit-template/README.md

 ```

-1. Setup postgres on your local machine.
+1. Setup postgres on your local machine (if you don't already have it).

 ```bash
 brew install postgresql@15